 Rail fares increase level confirmed

-Transport Scotland has today confirmed the fares increase it will put in place as it seeks to recover rail revenues lost throughout the pandemic.
+Transport Scotland has today confirmed the fares increase it will put in place for 2023.